LPGhatguy/mab/README.md

 <hr />

-This is the foundations for an extensible, style-preserving Lua 5.1+ parser written in Rust.
+This is a work in progress lossless Lua 5.1+ parser written in Rust.
 I want to use it for a number of future projects:

 * Static analysis tool to replace luacheck
 * Style checker and reformatter like gofmt or rustfmt (maybe named "Stylua")